-Dr Nguyễn Ngọc Phước, Hue University of Agriculture and Forestry, Vietnam and Dr Kim Thompson, Moredun Research Institute (MRI), UK, hosted a workshop at Hue University of Agriculture and Forestry on 29th-31st October 2018 entitled “Promoting the use of vaccines in tilapia Aquaculture”.
-This three day workshop was held as part of their IVVN pump-priming project “Development of immunological tools for monitoring the immune response of Nile tilapia” led by Dr Thompson.
-Other partner who attended included Dr Fred Fellouse, University of Toronto, Canada and Dr Nguyen Duc Hoang, Department of Microbiology, Vietnam National University, Ho Chi Minh City, Vietnam.
-Prof Sandra Adams, Institute of Aquaculture, University of Stirling, UK; Prof Ruth Zadoks, Institute of Biodiversity Animal Health and Comparative Medicine, University of Glasgow, UK; and Dr Alasdair Nisbet and Dr Janina Costa, MRI are also partners on the project.
+Dr Nguyễn Ngọc Phước, Hue University of Agriculture and Forestry, Vietnam and Dr Kim Thompson, Moredun Research Institute (MRI), UK, hosted a workshop at Hue University of Agriculture and Forestry on 29th-31st October 2018 entitled 'Promoting the use of vaccines in tilapia Aquaculture'.
+This three-day workshop was held as part of their IVVN pump-priming project 'Development of immunological tools for monitoring the immune response of Nile tilapia', led by Dr Thompson.
+Other project partners who attended included Dr Fred Fellouse from the University of Toronto, Canada, and Dr Nguyen Duc Hoang from Vietnam National University, Ho Chi Minh City, Vietnam.

-A total of 42 scientists attended the workshop, which was open to fish health scientists and fish immunologists in the region through additional funding awarded to Dr Nguyễn Ngọc Phước from IVVN’s workshop fund and Belgian funding (VLIR-IUC program).
-As well as projects partners, 35 scientists were invited from Vietnam, and 7 scientists from around the region, including Bangladesh, Malaysia, Indonesia and Thailand (Figure 1).
-The purpose of the workshop was to promote the use of vaccines in tilapia Aquaculture, to inform delegates of the results of this IVVN project, and for scientists within the region to present updates on the disease status of tilapia aquaculture in their country.
+A total of 42 scientists attended the workshop, which was open to fish health scientists and fish immunologists in the region through additional funding awarded to Dr Nguyễn Ngọc Phước from the IVVN’s workshop fund and through the Belgian funding programme VLIR-IUC.
+As well as project partners, 35 scientists were invited from Vietnam, and 7 scientists from around the region, including Bangladesh, Malaysia, Indonesia and Thailand (Figure 1).
+The purpose of the workshop was to promote the use of vaccines in tilapia aquaculture, to inform delegates of the results of this IVVN project, and for scientists within the region to present updates on the disease status of tilapia aquaculture in their country.
 There was also discussion on how scientists could help validate the antibodies in their vaccination trials and if the consortium could find follow-on funding for this activity.

-Dr. Frederic Fellouse generates antibodies using synthetic antibody technology and has generated of thousands of antibodies with high specificity and affinity against hundreds of targets, mostly related to human health.
-In the past 3 years, Dr Frederic Fellouse has applied this technology for veterinarian and infectious disease applications: serotype specific dengue fever diagnostic, epitope focused immunogen for dengue and east coast fever, recombinant antibody of bovine antibodies.
-He presented “An overview on the production of synthetic antibodies”
+- Dr Frederic Fellouse generates antibodies using synthetic antibody technology and has generated of thousands of antibodies with high specificity and affinity against hundreds of targets, mostly related to human health.
+In the past three years, Dr Frederic Fellouse has applied this technology for veterinarian and infectious disease applications: serotype specific dengue fever diagnostic, epitope focused immunogen for dengue and east coast fever, recombinant antibody of bovine antibodies.
+He presented 'An overview on the production of synthetic antibodies'.

-Prof. Md Sabri Bin Mohd Yusoff is a veterinarian working at Department of Veterinary Pathology & Microbiology, University of Putra, Malaysia (UPM).
-One of his research interests focuses on streptococcosis infections in tilapia and in his talk was entitled “Streptococcus vaccine in Malaysia” in which he discussed an oral vaccine he had developed with colleagues at UPM.
+- Prof Md Sabri Bin Mohd Yusoff is a veterinarian working at Department of Veterinary Pathology & Microbiology, Universiti Putra Malaysia (UPM).
+One of his research interests focuses on streptococcosis infections in tilapia and in his talk, entitled 'Streptococcus vaccine in Malaysia', he discussed an oral vaccine he had developed with colleagues at UPM.

-Dr. Channarong Rodkhum is a professor in the Department of Veterinary Microbiology at Chulalongkorn University, Thailand.
-His research focuses on infectious diseases of aquatic animals; pathogenesis and molecular biology of aquatic pathogens; current diagnostic methods, prevention and treatment of bacterial diseases of aquatic animals and antimicrobial resistance.
-His talks included “Integration of knowledge in molecular genetics and virulence of Flavobacterium columnare for development of vaccine against columnaris diseases in tilapia”, “Development of immersion formalin killed nano vaccine against Flavobacterium columnare in tilapia” and “Nanomedicine-based drug & vaccine delivery system for Aquatic animals”
+- Dr Channarong Rodkhum is a professor in the Department of Veterinary Microbiology at Chulalongkorn University, Thailand.
+His research focuses on infectious diseases of aquatic animals, pathogenesis and molecular biology of aquatic pathogens, current diagnostic methods, prevention and treatment of bacterial diseases of aquatic animals, and antimicrobial resistance.
+His talks included 'Integration of knowledge in molecular genetics and virulence of Flavobacterium columnare for development of vaccine against columnaris diseases in tilapia', 'Development of immersion formalin killed nano vaccine against Flavobacterium columnare in tilapia' and 'Nanomedicine-based drug and vaccine delivery system for aquatic animals'.

-Prof. Md.
-Ali Reza Faruk, Bangladesh Agricultural University Research Interest: Aquatic animal health management, Molecular mycology, Development of immuno-diagnosis, Characterization of aquatic pathogens.
-He gave an “overview of aquaculture and fish disease in Bangladesh”
+- Prof Md.
+Ali Reza Faruk is a professor in the Department of Aquaculture at Bangladesh Agricultural University.
+His research interests include aquatic animal health management, molecular mycology, development of immuno-diagnosis, and characterisation of aquatic pathogens.
+He presented 'An overview of aquaculture and fish disease in Bangladesh'.

-Dr Duy Le is a lecturer in Fish Diseases at the Faculty of Fisheries, Hue University of Agriculture and Forestry, Vietnam since 2008.
+- Dr Duy Le is a lecturer in fish diseases at the Faculty of Fisheries, Hue University of Agriculture and Forestry, Vietnam.
 His main areas of research are fish diseases diagnosis, microbiology and gut microbiome of fish.
-He presented “Live food and the use of probiotics in rabbit fish larviculture”.
+He presented 'Live food and the use of probiotics in rabbit fish larviculture'.

-Prof Nguyen Duc Hoang is an expert in bacterial genetics, protein expression and purification.
+- Prof Nguyen Duc Hoang is an expert in bacterial genetics, protein expression and purification.
 His group works on the development of expression systems, engineering, production, and characterization of proteins.
 These include the development of bacterial expression vectors, generation of recombinant bacteria for production of recombinant proteins in Bacillus subtilis.
 Some of the potential recombinant proteins are produced from infectious diseases for vaccine development.
-Publication list: http://www.researcherid.com/rid/F-3546-2010; His talk was entitled “Novel technologies for vaccine development”
+His talk was entitled 'Novel technologies for vaccine development'.

 Some important points were discussed at the workshop with respect to administering vaccines to tilapia: